Ride Reviews Picture Gallery

-The Tower If you are the type of person who enjoys losing his stomach, this is the ride for you!
+If you are the type of person who enjoys losing your stomach, then this is your ride!

 Freefall is a first generation Intamin freefall drop ride, built at Six Flags Magic Mountain in 1982.
 While the ride is no longer considred state-of-the-art by today's standards, it still manages to thrill riders, with its frightening 86-foot drop.